Clio Logo

 Majors' House

 Alexander Majors had this Classic Revival, oak frame home built in 1856.
 It was strategically placed between Westport Landing and the Santa Fe Trail, where Majors conducted most of his business.
 It was also directly on the border between Missouri and Kansas Territory, allowing Majors to avoid paying taxes using nearby leased land in Kansas Territory.
-[4] The home also acted as a headquarters for Majors freighting company.
+[4] The home also served as a headquarters for Majors Freighting Company.

 Census records show that Majors owned slaves, and it’s likely that the house was built using slave labor.
 [4] The home originally had nine rooms, each with its own fireplace, with white pine floors and plastered walls.
 The home is built in a unique T-shape with a two-story recessed porch.

-Just three years after it was built, Majors moved his family to Nebraska, and ownership of the home transferred to his daughter and son-in law, Rebecca and Samuel Poteet.
-It was sold in 1904 and additions were made by subsequent families.
+Just three years after it was built, Majors moved his family to Nebraska, and ownership of the home transferred to his daughter and son-in-law, Rebecca and Samuel Poteet.
+It was sold in 1904, and subsequent families made additions to it.
 It was briefly used as a schoolhouse, but by the 1920s, the building was in poor condition.
-In 1930, Majors’ great-granddaughter Louisa Johnston purchased the house and made many improvements.
+In 1930, Majors’s great-granddaughter Louisa Johnston purchased the house and made many improvements.
 Johnston lived out the rest of her life in the home and willed it to a friend, Terry Chapman.
 Chapman did more restoration work and opened the home to tours in 1984.
 In 2011, management of the property was merged with another historic home once belonging to John Wornall, to become the Wornall/Majors House Museums.
 [4] (See separate Clio entry about the John Wornall House Museum.)
-Tours are offered of the home, which features period furnishings.
+Tours of the home, which features period furnishings, are offered.
 Visitors can also view a reconstructed barn and outbuildings on the grounds.

 1. Roe, Jason.
 “This Week in KC History: Majors’ Efforts.”
 Kansas City Public Library Official Website.
 Accessed October 9, 2019. https://kchistory.org/week-kansas-city-history/majors-efforts